 J.L.Torres was born in Cayey, Puerto Rico, a town in the center of the main island.
 He grew up in the South Bronx and received all of his formal education in the States.
 Then, he returned to the island to find roots and material for his writing.
 After years teaching at the college level there, he returned to New York.
 Besides New York City, he has lived in Madrid, Chicago, Los Angeles, and in Barcelona on a Fulbright.

-His work focuses on the diasporican experience—living in the inbetweeness that forms and informs the Puerto Rican experience.
+His work focuses on the diasporican experience—living in the liminal space that forms and informs the Puerto Rican experience.
 In the collection, The Family Terrorist and Other Stories,the novel, The Accidental Native , as well as his poetry collection, Boricua Passport, he aims to go beyond issues of identity, although these are central to that experience.

-“Through my writing,” says Torres, “I am exploring what it means to live a life yearning for ‘belongingness’ at a time when you’re told nation and home are empty concepts, and you have no historical memory of what they ever meant.”
+“Through my writing,” says Torres, “I am exploring what it means to live a life yearning for ‘belongingness’ at a time when you’re told nation and homeland are empty concepts, and you have no historical memory of what they ever meant.”
 He wants to explore what this means in a world becoming smaller and where geography cannot ground anything.

 J.L.Torres graduated from Vassar College, double majoring in Hispanic Studies and Psychology.
 He holds a Ph.D. from the University of Southern California, and an MFA in Creative Writing from Columbia University.
 The Family Terrorist and Other Stories include some of the stories from his MFA thesis, Salchichon Soup.

 He has freelanced for magazines and newspapers, and was the Editor for the popular, but now defunct Salsa magazine, Latin NY.
 He also published a stories in a string of magazines and literary journals.
 One of his stories was included in Growing Up Latino, a ground-breaking anthology published by Houghton-Mifflin.